P-AlaKara/Sprout/README.md

 ## Notes

-- This project originally included a separate home page for access control, but it is not included in this version.
 - Each dashboard runs on a separate port and contains navigation links to the other dashboards.
 - Use the side menu to explore different dashboards.